fchoi1/weather-dashboard/README.md

 <img src="./assets/images/website_screenshot.PNG" width="500">

-## How to use the password generator
+## How to use the Weather Dashboard

 1. Search for a city and see the weather info on the right side